howarewoo/Personal-Crypto/README.md

 ## Donations

 If you find this extension useful and would like to support my work, you can send donations to the addresses below.
+This helps me keep the proxy server running.

 | Asset | Address                                          |
 | ----- | ------------------------------------------------ |